amwebexpert/etoolbox/README.md

 Again feel free to try out the online [demo](https://amwebexpert.github.io/etoolbox/) before trying to package the Electron app for your platform :-)

-### Builded releases
+### Builded desktop releases

-The following installers are available under `releases` folder:
+The following installers (may be old release in some cases) are available under `releases` folder:

 * Windows: `releases/Web Toolbox Setup <version>.exe`
 * Linux: `releases/Web Toolbox-<version>.AppImage`